harmony-one/onebtc/specs/btcrelay-spec/docs/source/spec/functions.rst

 .. attention:: This function **does not** validate the Staked Relayers accusation.
 Instead, it is put up to a majority vote among all Staked Relayers in the form of a

-.. note:: This function can only be called from the *Security* module of ONEBTC, after Staked Relayers have achieved a majority vote on a BTC Parachain status update indicating a BTC-Relay failure.
+.. note:: This function can only be called from the *Security* module of ONEBTC, after Staked Relayers have achieved a majority vote on a BTC Bridge status update indicating a BTC-Relay failure.

 Specification
 ~~~~~~~~~~~~~~